deprecated-near-apps/ft-launcher/README.md

 If you run out of funds in the dev account run `yarn test:deploy` again.
 If you change the dev account (yarn test:deploy) the server should restart automatically, but you may need to restart the app and sign out/in again with NEAR Wallet.

+### Moar Context

+When you run app / server tests.
+There's a contract deployed and a special account created `guests.OWNER_ACCOUNT_ID` to manage the sponsored users (the ones you will pay for gas fees while onboarding)

+This special "guests" account is different from the test guest account `bob.TOKEN_ID.OWNER_ACCOUNT_ID`

+It is an account, different from the owner or token accounts, that manages the guests keys.

+The guest users can `claim_drop, ft_transfer_guest` and receive tokens from other users, e.g. in the server tests the owner transfers tokens to the guest account via API call and using client side code.

+Then, following the server tests, the guest transfers tokens to alice (who is a real NEAR account e.g. she pays her own gas).

+Finally, the guest upgrades themselves to a real NEAR account, something demoed in the video.

+It's a lot to digest but if you focus on the `/test/app.test.js` and `/test/server.test.js` you will start to see the patterns.
 # Background

 One of the issues with Social Tokens is that they start with zero value.
 A creator, artist or community might want to drop a bunch of tokens to their fans but the audience has (1) no crypto to pay for fees (2) no wallet (3) no concept of crypto or blockchain; prior to the drop.